 - ~30x magnification of 10mm2 visible area.

-- All aspects of configuration and control via a web-based administration interface.
+- All aspects of configuration and control via a custom web-based administration interface.

-- Integrates a Raspberry Pi (version 3b and above) for storage and configuration.
+- Raspberry Pi (version 3b and above, not included) for storage and configuration.
 Comes with OpenCV and Python pre-installed.

 - Can be used for xylem cavitation imaging, optical dendrometry and as a general use time-lapse camera.